peternguy/HPliondance.com/README.md

 experience that bridges the past with the present all across Chicagoland.

-Website is aimed to not only strengthen brand recognition but also steamline client and team communication
+Website is aimed to not only strengthen brand recognition but also steamline client and team communication.

+Work still in progress!